List of specialized agencies of the United Nations: Universal Postal Union (UPU)

-The Universal Postal Union (UPU), headquartered in Berne, Switzerland, coordinates postal policies between member nations, and hence the worldwide postal system.
+The Universal Postal Union (UPU), headquartered in Bern, Switzerland, coordinates postal policies between member nations, and hence the worldwide postal system.
 Each member country agrees to the same set of terms for conducting international postal duties.

 World Bank Group (WBG)

 The World Bank Group is part of the United Nations System and has a formal relationship agreement with the U.N., but retains its independence.
 The WBG comprises a group of five legally separate but affiliated institutions: the International Bank for Reconstruction and Development (IBRD), the International Finance Corporation (IFC), the International Development Association (IDA), the Multilateral Investment Guarantee Agency (MIGA), and the International Centre for Settlement of Investment Disputes (ICSID).
 It is a vital source of financial and technical assistance to developing countries around the world.
 Its mission is to fight poverty with passion and professionalism for lasting results and to help people help themselves and their environment by providing resources, sharing knowledge, building capacity and forging partnerships in the public and private sectors.
-WBG's headquarters are in Washington, D.C..
+WBG's headquarters are in Washington, D.C.